Krishnatripathi09/Node-Js-Project-Repo/README.md

 For eg:const userModel = mongoose.model("User", userSchema);
 module.exports = userModel;
 or we can directly export it like module.exports = mongoose.model("User", userSchema);

+Next to create a User in our Schema we have used the post method with the user Details like below app.post("/signup", (req, res) => {
+  const userObj = {
+    firstName: "Krishna Tripathi",
+    lastName: "Tripathi",
+    emailId: "krish@789.com",
+    password: "krish@678",
+  };

+const user = new User(userObj); // Creating the new instance of the UserModel by passing the data of the userObj await user.save();
+   res.send("User Created in DataBase ");
+});

+we have created a user and we have put that user in userObj and then we have passed the userObj in our User Model to create a new instance of the User Model and then we have saved that instance in our database using user.save Now to create our User in DB we have to make a Post API call to signUp and once we make the API call successfully the user will be created in the DataBase successfully. we have also added a res.send to send a success response once the post request is made successfully